Margarethe Jodl: Biography

-Born on 11 August 1859 in Dresden, Margarete Förster was the daughter of the writer and art expert Karl Förster and his chamber singer wife.
+Born on 11 August 1859 in Dresden, Kingdom of Saxony, Margarete Förster was the daughter of the writer and art expert Karl Förster and his chamber singer wife.
 In 1882, she married the Munich philosopher and psychologist Friedrich Jodl, supporting him in his educational ventures.

 She is remembered in particular for her activities in the Austrian women's movement.
 On 15 November 1900, together with Yella Hertzka, Marie Lang, Helene Riesz and Dora Stockert-Meynert, she founded the Viennese Women's Club (Erter Wiener Frauenklub).
 As the organization's chair, Jodl gave the welcoming address.
 The organization was however not very successful and in 1903 gave way to the Neuer Frauenklub (New Women's Club) which she did not join.